ktaylor63/southeast/site/content/gulf-restoration/next-steps/appendices/glossary.md

 **[State Wildlife Action Plans (SWAP)](http://teaming.com/state-wildlife-action-plans-swaps)** guide proactive conservation planning in each state by assessing the health of wildlife and habitats, identifying problems they face, and outlining actions needed to conserve them long-term.
 In order to receive funds through the Wildlife Conservation and Restoration Program and the State Wildlife Grants Program, a state must develop a SWAP, technically known as “comprehensive wildlife conservation strategies”.

 **Surrogate Species** are species that can be used as proxies to represent a broader set of species to support conservation or management strategies when the objective is to provide appropriate ecological conditions for the full set of species characteristic of a defined landscape or geographic area.

+Download the Service's 2015 _[Technical Reference on Using Surrogate Species for Landscape Conservation](https://www.fws.gov/Science/pdf/Surrogate-Species-Technical-Reference.pdf)_</a>

 **Tailwater Recovery** and reuse systems (tailwater systems) are applicable to any irrigated agricultural system in which significant quantity of irrigation water, as a result of the irrigation method, runs off the end of the irrigated field.
 A tailwater system consists of ditches or pipelines that collect tailwater and deliver it to a storage reservoir, and includes a pumping and pipeline system that conveys the water to irrigated fields for reuse.
 Most tailwater systems also collect rainfall that may run off of the irrigated field.
 Capture and reuse of tailwater can improve the water quality of downstream reaches of rivers, streams and waterways.